-where
+where .

-Now, this paper analyzes the manipulation decision of the three parties if the superior firm manipulates online reviews alone.
+This paper then analyzes the manipulation decisions of the three parties if the superior firm manipulates online reviews alone.
 The results are summarized in the following propositions.
 The proof and all the notations that are not shown in Table 1 can be seen in Appendix A.1.

 Proposition 2

-Under the superior firm A’s manipulation alone and the platform’s governance, firm A will be better off compared to no manipulation if and only if .
-According to the profits we calculated in Eqs.
-(27-1) and (15-1), there are two cases.
+Under the superior firm A’s manipulation alone and the platform’s governance, firm A will be better off compared to the scenario of no manipulation if and only if .
+Based on the profits we calculated in Eqs.
+(27-1) and (15-1), there are two cases satisfied:

-(1) , ;
+(1) , ; and